Sawtelle Boulevard is what I consider one of the food paradises of Los Angeles.

 Coffee and Tea Shops

 An Asian enclave cannot be complete without tea shops.
-Little Osaka is not the exception.
+Sawtelle is not the exception.
 My mouth waters when I think off all the possibilities in this category.

 Lollicup has a similar concept where milk teas and lattes, fruit teas and juices and smoothies are served.
 The add-ons include boba (in two sizes), green/red beans, pudding and flavored jellies (almond, coconut, mango, lychee, coffee, etc.).
-They also serve snacks and combinations plates.
+They also serve snacks and combination plates.
 I have tried the brown sugar latter and the black tea with fresh mango and strawberries.

 For Vietnamese, try Nong La.

-Have you been to Little Osaka?
+Have you tried one of these Sawtelle Restaurants?
 What are your recommendations?